ARTICLES

 ■ Asahiyama Park (Asahikawa City)

-Asahiyama Park, adjacent to Asahiyama Zoo, one of Hokkaido's leading zoos, is also one of Hokkaido's leading cherry blossom viewing spots.
-Located at an altitude of just over 200m at the foot of Mount Asahi, the park also offers beautiful views.
-The best viewing time is from early to mid-May, and the park is lit up at night during the season.
-The illuminated cherry blossoms at night have a different atmosphere from the daytime and are very fantastical.
+Adjacent to the famous Asahiyama Zoo, one of Hokkaido's leading zoos, Asahiyama Park is also a representative cherry blossom spot in Hokkaido.
+Located at the foot of Mt.
+Asahi at an altitude of just over 200 meters, the park offers beautiful views.
+The peak viewing season lasts from early to mid-May, and during this time, the cherry blossoms are lit up at night.
+The illuminated night cherry blossoms have a different, very magical atmosphere compared to the daytime.
 You can access the park by bus from JR Asahikawa Station.
-We also recommend using a rental car.
+Using a rental car is also recommended.

 Writer Profile